morse-simulator/morse/doc/morse/dev/dev_overview.rst

 The main entry point for Blender for each component is the method ``action``.
 Yet, it is not supposed to be overridden by leaf-classes.
 To modify the behaviour of a component, you need to modify the method ``default_action``.
-The action of ``action`` depends if it is a sensor or an actuator (robot doesn't do anything by themself).
+The action of ``action`` depends on whether the component is a sensor or an actuator (robots don't do anything by themselves).

 MORSE execution loop
 --------------------